State / Territory Benefits - Nevada

 Nevada Veteran License Plates: Veterans may purchase a license plate set displaying the word VETERAN from a local Nevada Division of Motor Vehicles office.

 Eligibility: Any Veteran or his or her Spouse, parent or Child may purchase a Veteran license plate.
 The applicant certifies that he qualifies by signing the Veteran License Plate Application.
-Initial cost for Veteran plates with a standard number is $60 plus a Prison Industry fee of $.50 per plate.
+Initial cost for Veteran plates with a standard number is $61 plus a Prison Industry fee of $.50 per plate.
 The annual renewal fee is $30.
-The initial cost for personalized versions is $95.
+The initial cost for personalized versions is $97 plus a Prison Industry fee of $.50.
 The annual renewal is $50. $25 of the initial fee and $20 of the annual renewal fee are given to the Nevada Veterans' Home Gift Account.

 Eligibility: An active National Guard Service member with written certification from Commanding Officer.

-Congressional Medal of Honor Plate: A Congressional Medal of Honor Plate license plate for an initial fee of $7.00 with no annual renewal.
+Medal of Honor Plate: A Medal of Honor Plate license plate for an initial fee of $9.00 with no annual renewal.
+Plates are custom-ordered.
+Call (775) 684-4750 (Special Plates) or email for information.

 Eligibility: Nevada residents who were awarded the Medal of Honor are eligible for the Congressional Medal of Honor plate.